dila-y/Deep-Learning-Adversarial-Defense/README.md

 - Projected Gradient Descent (PGD/APGD)
 - Momentum Iterative Method (MIM)

-Attacks are generated and evaluated on trained models, comparing efficacy and visual examples[attached_file:1].
+Attacks are generated and evaluated on trained models, comparing efficacy and visual examples.

 ---

 ## Defense Strategies

 - Adversarial training (with FGSM) to improve robustness
-- Effect of defenses is measured against attacks and reported[attached_file:1]
+- Effect of defenses is measured against attacks and reported

 ---